Congratulations on the decision to purchase your new home!

 - There are also adjustable rate mortgage (ARM) loans, where the interest rate is fixed for a certain length of time.
 After the loan term expires (10 years) then the interest rate becomes adjustable in increments each year.
 These loans give homeowners the chance to have a lower interest rate with time to gain equity before the interest rate adjusts.
 With ARMs, rate locks can be as long as 10 years, giving buyers stability along with extra cash each month.
 You’ll have lower monthly mortgage payments because of the low initial rate.
 ARMs are perfect for buyers who plan to move, relocate, or expand their family in the future, or expect income to rise in less time than the ARM term.

 Tips to avoid paying closing costs

 Once you believe that you have found the right home and have provided your down payment, you are likely to deal with closing costs.
 These fees usually include house appraisals, home inspections, loan processing fees, and title searches.
 There are some ways that you can avoid paying these closing costs.
 First off, ask the seller to pay the closing costs.
 Most sellers will not object to paying these fees, especially if there is an urgency to sell the house.
 Check local HUDs too, they can help you get assistance in covering closing costs.

 Finally, talk to one of the mortgage lending experts at TDECU.
 Credit unions, like TDECU, have several creative products that minimize closing costs.

 We want to help you get into your new home

 TDECU offers you the lowest mortgage rates possible.
 We have the right option to meet your new home purchase or refinancing needs.
 Find one lower and we’ll pay you $250*!
+We also have a number of mortgage calculators to help you understand the affordability of your dream home.
 Call to talk to a Mortgage Advisor today at 877-774-2657.